pretorh/lfs-notes/steps/2-chroot-temp-system2.md

 Build and install from the `/sources` directory

-Time: 7.6x real for all 6

 - gettext
     - install: only need to install 3 programs:
         - `cp -v gettext-tools/src/{msgfmt,msgmerge,xgettext} /usr/bin`
-    - time: 2.7x real
 - bison
 - perl
     - custom configure command, see `scripts/packages/perl-configure.sh`
-    - time: 2.0x real
 - python
     - note the uppercase archive name
     - some packages may "fail" now, which is expected, but the top level build should not fail
-    - time: 1.4x real
 - texinfo
     - basic configure (`prefix`) only
 - util-linux

 ## cleanup and backup

-Note: the cleanup and backup commands are rearranged here to run them from outside the chroot environment (different from book)
+Note: the cleanup and backup commands are rearranged here to run them from outside the `chroot` environment (different from book)

-First exit chroot (`exit`).
-Unmount the virtual filesystem.
+First exit `chroot` (`exit`).
+Unmount the virtual file system.
 See `scripts/chroot/umount-chroot.sh`

 Remove static libs, documentation and the `/tools` directory.
 See `scripts/chroot/remove-files.sh`

-Saved 1287M in seconds.
+Saved 1681M in seconds.

 ### backup